OmerAran/OmerAran/README.md

 # about me
 <div align="center">I'm a student and backend developer.</div>
-- I am working as a backend developer for Fitekno.
+- I am working as a backend developer for Fitekno.<br/>
-- I am interested in solving problems with software.
+- I am interested in solving problems with software.<br/>
-- I have some projects which named micronote, account, micro-login and some private ones to learn and improve myself.
+- I have some projects which named micronote, account, micro-login and some private ones to learn and improve myself.<br/>

 <div align="center"><img src="https://github-readme-stats.vercel.app/api?username=omeraran&show_icons=true&count_private=false&hide_border=true" align="center" /></div>
 <br/>